Cardiff Central railway station: 1930s rebuild

-Between 1931 and 1934, the station underwent a major rebuild, designed by the GWR's architects department under their chief architect Percy Emerson Culverhouse, the centrepiece of this was a new Art Deco entrance building faced in Portland stone, containing a booking hall and concourse with noted Art Deco light fittings, all topped by a clock cupola.
+Between 1931 and 1934, the station underwent a major rebuild, designed by the GWR's architects department under their chief architect Percy Emerson Culverhouse.
+The centrepiece of this was a new Art Deco entrance building, faced in Portland stone, containing a booking hall and concourse with noted light fittings, all topped by a clock cupola.
 The current Art Deco lamps in the booking hall are replicas of the originals, installed in 1999, having been funded by the Railway Heritage Trust.
 A GWR war memorial is located at the eastern end of the concourse.